cssetian/CSSAirportMaps/README.md

 Bootstrap was used for general out of the box theming and knockout.js was used for data-binding.
 Also includes underscore.js for various utility functions, and handlebars.js for template rendering on the autocomplete.
 A library was also included to make the distance calculation form 2 latlng coordinates.
 This was freely available and hosted online at www.movable-type.co.uk.

-Requirements to run this app-
+Requirements To Run This App
 -----------------------------
 * This link provides a comprehensive guide for getting started with Google App Engine.
 It has a full setup guide for those who prefer to get their direction straight from the source.
 ** https://developers.google.com/appengine/training/intro/gettingstarted#install